- “Bringing The Past, Into the Future”

 Phone: +1 (23) 456 789

-Bituminous coal is an organic sedimentary rock formed by diagenetic and sub metamorphic compression of peat bog & swamp material.
+Specimens of Bituminous Coal, collected from the Carboniferous deposits in Yorkshire.
+Bituminous Coal is an organic sedimentary rock, that forms by diagenetic and sub metamorphic compression of peat bog & swamp material.
 Its primary constituents are macerals: vitrinite, and liptinite.
-The carbon content of bituminous coal is around 60-80%; the rest is composed of residual water, air, hydrogen, and sulphur.
-It is graded according to its vitrinite reflectance, volatiles content, plasticity & ash content which in turn gave rise to specific uses e.g. smithing, coking or just general heating fuel.
-These particular examples are from the Carboniferous deposits in Yorkshire.
-Specimens are supplied in labelled card trays.
+The carbon content of bituminous coal is around 60-80%.
+The rest consists of residual water, air, hydrogen, and sulphur.
+These specimens are available in multiple sizes and come in a white card tray with an information label.

 Weight | 120 g |